WILLIAM BREWSTER HAYNES 1885–1963

 Born 12th December, 1885 in Nottingham

-Married in 1922 to Kate Newell, married in 1946 to Priscilla Osborne Hall
+Married in 1922 to Kate Newell in Nottingham, married in 1946 to Priscilla Osborne Hall in Nottingham

-Living in Nottingham with father Henry, ironmongers assistant, and Zillah née Clarke (both parents born Radcliffe on Trent), brothers Henry Percy and Samuel, who also served in the military, and George who served with the Canadian Expeditionary Force (see below).
+Living at 51 Dane Street, St Anne’s, Nottingham with father Henry, ironmongers assistant, and Zillah née Clarke (both parents born Radcliffe on Trent), brothers Harry Percy and Samuel, who also served in the military, and George who served with the Canadian Expeditionary Force (see below).

-Living at Thorneywood, Carlton.
+Living at Bleak House, Forester Road, Thorneywood, Carlton.
 Parents Henry and Zillah.
 Employed as law clerk

 Service Number: 185305

 Military Unit: Royal Field Artillery

 Medals Awarded: British War only recorded on Medals card but likely to be eligible for Victory medal

 He was living at 24 Southwold Drive, Nottingham at time of death.